 Concerns & Complaints

-All concerns and complaints are legally required to be investigated by the college unless the complaint has been deemed trivial, frivolous, vexatious or made in bath faith per the Health Professions Act.
+All concerns and complaints are legally required to be investigated by the College unless the complaint has been deemed trivial, frivolous, vexatious or made in bad faith per the Health Professions Act.

-The College might request additional information to assess the complaint and the best way to resolve it.
+The College might request additional information to assess the complaint and proceed with the best way to resolve it.

-The Inquiry Committee will review the inspection report, determine if there is sufficient evidence to support the claims and assess the risk.
-Based on these findings, the Committee will determine the outcomes which could include additional training, further assessment, reprimand, fine or referral to a discipline hearing.
-The Inquiry Committee decision is negotiated and agreed with the registrant.
+The Inquiry Committee will review the inspection report, decide if there is enough evidence to inform the claims and assess the risks.
+Based on these findings, the Committee will decide if additional action is needed.
+Decisions could include additional training, self-reflection and critical thinking, further evaluation, reprimand, fine, or immediate referral to a discipline hearing and the Discipline Committee.
+The decision is a contract agreed on by the Inquiry Committee and the registrant, and legally binds the registrant to remediate the risks identified.

-A discipline hearing is like a tribunal where the Committee will decide if the registrant breached the College Standards and legislation.
+If an agreement cannot be reached on the terms of the contract, the Inquiry Committee can refer the complaint to discipline.
+A discipline hearing is similar to a tribunal where the Discipline Committee decides if the registrant breached College standards and legislation.
 They can impose any sanction and decision that they deem relevant to protect the public.

 An outcome report is published on the College website with the information that the College is authorized to disclose based on privacy laws and the Health Profession Act.